-The Secretariat also participated in the 31st Council of Ministers Meeting under "Leveragina theme.
-Trade the Opportunities for Regional Integration" organized by the Northern Corridor Transit and Transport Coordinating Authority in Mombasa.
+The Secretariat also participated in the 31st Council of Ministers Meeting under "Leveraging the theme.
+Trade Opportunities for Regional Integration" organized by the Northern Corridor Transport Coordinating Transit and Authority in Mombasa.
 The Council of Ministers is the highest policy making body among the NCTTCA member States of Kenya, Uganda, DRC, Rwanda, Burundi and Southern Sudan.
 During the event, the Republic of Kenya assumed the Chairmanship.
-Major outcomes were: East African countries to fast track the Single African Air Transport Market; development of the Standard Gauge Railway for all Northern Corridor Member of Development States; port infrastructure and inland waterways within the Northern Corridor should be given priority; Kenya, Uganda and Rwanda to mobilize resources for the construction of the petroleum product pipeline fro Eldoret to Kigali through Kampala
+Major outcomes were: East African countries to fast track the Single African Air Transport Market; development of the Standard Gauge Railway for all Northern Corridor Member Development of States: port infrastructure and inland waterways within the Northern Corridor should be given priority; Kenya, Uganda and Rwanda to mobilize resources for the construction of the petroleum product pipeline fro Eldoret to Kigali through Kampala